The Pouch Proposition

 As smokeless tobacco styles go, pouches are literally, pretty neat.
-Holding fine-cut tobacco in a small, teabag-like bag, they are less messy because the tobacco can’t fall through a smoker’s fingers or mouth; many come in the form of a spitless product (such as snus).
-These little “pods” of tobacco may be discreet to use, but they are popping out in popularity -- as a neat alternative/choice for adult tobacco users from different walks.
+Holding fine-cut tobacco in a small, teabag-like bag, they are less messy because the tobacco can’t fall through a smoker’s fingers or mouth and many come in the form of a spitless product, such as snus.
+These little “pods” of tobacco may be discreet to use, but they are popping out in popularity — as a neat alternative and choice for adult tobacco users from different walks.

-“The smokeless category is what I talk about the most when I talk about emerging tobacco trends -- and pouches are definitely a part of the category’s growth,” Nik Modi, a tobacco analyst with UBS, told CSNews.
+“The smokeless category is what I talk about the most when I talk about emerging tobacco trends — and pouches are definitely a part of the category’s growth,” said Nik Modi, a tobacco analyst with UBS.

 Both Philip Morris USA (PM USA) and U.S. Smokeless Tobacco Co.
-(USSTC) are committed to pouches in their respective forms of Marlboro Snus, and Copenhagen and Skoal pouch products (traditional moist smokeless tobacco (MST)/pouched).
+(USSTC) are committed to pouches in their respective forms of Marlboro Snus, and Copenhagen and Skoal pouch products that are traditional moist smokeless tobacco (MST) and pouched.
 “We feel that both these subcategories are major contributors to the growth of the smokeless tobacco category,” stated Greg Mathe, spokesperson for both companies at parent company Altria Group.

 R.J.
 Reynolds Tobacco Co.
-(RJRT) is also invested in pouches in its snus and MST, with Camel Snus, Kodiak and Grizzly pouched products and Camel Dip, which was introduced in non-pouched styles but added a third style/pouched for the first quarter of this year.
+(RJRT) is also invested in pouches in its snus and MST, with Camel Snus, Kodiak and Grizzly pouched products, and Camel Dip, which was introduced in non-pouched styles but added a third style/pouched in the first quarter of this year.

-Pouches were pegged as a promising subsegment for the convenience channel in Convenience Store News’ annual Tobacco Best Practices roundtable, held before the start of the Tobacco Plus Expo in March.
+Pouches were pegged as a promising subsegment for the convenience channel in Convenience Store News’ annual Tobacco Best Practices roundtable, held earlier this year.